anjalisilva/gateCounts/README.md

 provided raw daily gate counts, gate directionality, and gate counter maximum value.
 Calculated visitor counts or user provided visitor counts can be summarized on daily, weekly, monthly basis and visualized.
-Users may choose to visualize data for one institute or multiple institute.
+Users may choose to visualize data for one institute or multiple institutes.
 For details see below and refer to vignette.

 ## Installation